funkyaeroplane/rotten-tomatoes-ratings-to-letterboxd/README.md

 This is some JavaScript I wrote to help recover your Rotten Tomatoes ratings data in order to import into Letterboxd.

+You need to save the web page with your ratings as a .html file.
+The code uses DOM access to store all the ratings elements by looking for the class they share and then looping through each movie and adding the data to a JavaScript object and then converting that to JSON and pasting it into a paragraph tag at the bottom of the page that you can copy to a csv converter.

 # requirements

 - Code editor